Sitecore/Helix.Docs/helix/principles/templates/references.rst

 not created in the module itself.
-In cases where Sitecore Helix conventions allow a module to reference another (e.g. *Feature* to *Foundation*, or *Project* to *Feature*), if a module needs to reference a template or field in that module, it should reference the Templates struct in that module.
+In cases where Sitecore Helix conventions allow a module to reference another (e.g. *Feature* to *Foundation*, or *Project* to *Feature*), if a module needs to reference a template or field in that module, it should reference the ``Templates`` static class in that module.
 Or better yet, that module could expose an extension method or other means of consuming that template, to avoid directly referencing the ID constants, as this dependency could make future refactoring more difficult.